After massive public outrage, India to not play Pakistan in Asia Cup 2025: Sources - BusinessToday

-Given the massive public outrage against the Board for Control of Cricket in India (BCCI), it has been decided that the Indian cricket team will not play against Pakistan in the upcoming Asia Cup.
-As per the previous fixture shared by the BCCI, the India vs Pakistan match in the Asia Cup was scheduled to take place on September 14.
+Given the massive public outrage against the Board for Control of Cricket in India (BCCI), it has been decided that the Indian cricket team would not be stopped from playing against Pakistan in the multi-lateral Asia Cup, India Today reported, citing sources.

-Barring the matches against Pakistan, the Indian team will be participating in all other matches in the Asia Cup, India Today reported, citing a source within the Sports Ministry.
-The source added that the country's policy vis-à-vis sporting events against Pakistan remains unchanged.
+India and Pakistan would not engage in any bilateral sporting events barring the Asia Cup.
+"We will not stop Indian cricket team from playinng in Asia Cup as it is multilateral," the source said.

+"But Pakistan will not be allowed on Indian soil for bilateral competitions.
+But we will not stop them from multilateral events as we will abide by Olympic Charter," he added.

 "Insofar as bilateral sports events in each other's country are concerned, Indian teams will not be participating in competitions in Pakistan.
 Nor will we permit Pakistani teams to play in India," the source said.